couchbaselabs/node-ottoman/vuepress/guides/faq.md

 ## Does Ottoman provide support for Typescript?

-Typescript is a first class programming language when it comes to Ottoman.
+[TypeScript](https://www.typescriptlang.org/) is a first-class programming language when it comes to Ottoman.
 We have a sample project that utilizes ExpressJS, Ottoman, and Swagger using TypeScript, [please refer to the example repo on GitHub](https://github.com/couchbaselabs/try-ottoman-ts).

 ## What are the different operations in Ottoman that use N1QL Queries under the hood?